ucdavis-bioinformatics-training/2025-December-Fundamentals-of-Scientific-Computing/CLI/intro_cli.md

     <ctrl-a>  # go to the beginning of the line
     <ctrl-e>  # go to the end of the line
     # left and right arrow keys will move one character at a time
-    <ctrl-left> # will move one word at a time to the left
+    <ctrl-left> # will move one word at a time to the left (may be option-left with some OS)
     <ctrl-right> # will move one word at a time to the right
     # now use left and right to move to a single word (surrounded by whitespace: spaces or tabs)
     <ctrl-k>  # delete from here to end of line